50 things to do in Breck this Summer

 - Check out the Breckenridge Summer Fun Park

-On an all-day Fun Park ticket you zoom down the Gold Runner Coaster, pan for gold, bounce in the bounce house, putt putt golf, take a scenic chairlift ride, speed down the Alpine Slide, climb the climbing wall, navigate the Mineshaft Maze, and bounce on the trampoline.
+On an unlimited Fun Park ticket you can zoom down the Gold Runner Coaster, pan for gold, bounce in the bounce house, putt putt golf, take a scenic chairlift ride, speed down the Alpine Slide, climb the climbing wall, navigate the Mineshaft Maze, and bounce on the trampoline (and more!).
 Chances are your legs will be exhausted at the end of it all, but you’ll have a fantastic smile on your face.

 - Catch a symphony